 At the end of the programme you will be issued with an Academic Record listing the seminars and your personal performance.

 The Programme Director will keep attendance records and along with the Faculty Carrying Group will give verbal feedback and make written reports.
 You are also expected to give evaluative feedback at the end of each seminar, as well as at the end of each programme.
-Credits for the Academic Record require 100% attendance at seminars, active personal participation and satisfactory completion of assignments.
+This Diploma requires 100% attendance at seminars, active personal participation and satisfactory completion of assignments.

 Two Years, Part-Time